RemoteTechnologiesGroup/RemoteTech/modders/settings.md

 @RemoteTechSettings:FOR[zzSolarSystem] {...}
 ```

-Then, the Module Manager would patch these patches alphabetically.
-The `AsteroidFactory`, `zSuperRangeAntennas` and `zzSolarSystem` patches are patched in the particular order.
+Then, the Module Manager would apply these patches alphabetically i.e. the `AsteroidFactory`, `zSuperRangeAntennas` and `zzSolarSystem` patches in this particular order.